 The tide pools are one the of the top things to see in Florence, Oregon – and the best place to find them is at Cape Cove (by the Heceta Lighthouse).
-Another great place for finding sea life exposed at low tide is along the jetty walls at North Jetty Beach.
+Another excellent place for finding sea life exposed at low tide is along the breakwater wall at North Jetty.

-Check the Tide Table for Florence, Oregon here to time your beach visit.
+Check the Tide Table for Florence, Oregon to time your beach visit.

 #20 Catch a Wave Surfing Florence, Oregon